TomiLakkakorpi/KotlinChartApps/README.md

      • GraphingCalculator5 – Data transformations (exponentiation, square root)
      • GraphingCalculator6 – Features from examples 1, 2, 3 & 5 combined into one ”finished” calculator

-• YCharts ja MathParser -kirjastojen ohjedokumentti.docx: Instructional document made in finnish for finnish students, in which the examples are discussed in more detail.
+**YCharts ja MathParser -kirjastojen ohjedokumentti.docx:** Instructional document made in finnish for finnish students, in which the examples are discussed in more detail.
 The document also contains instructions for both libraries used in this project.